 While both men and women reap the benefits of pumpkin seeds, they are particularly great for women.

 - Bone health: Pumpkin seeds may help reduce the risk for osteoporosis in women after menopause.
-(Due to the magnesium known for supporting bone density.)
+(Due to the magnesium and phosphorus known for supporting bone density.)

 - Skin and hair health: Pumpkin seeds may help boost hair and skin health because of the calcium, Vitamin A, and protein.
 This is great for women and men, of course (but women may save more on beauty products).